Singing Bowl History

 Singing bowls are a remnant of one of the most ancient metalworking traditions in the world.
 The process used to make singing bowls dates back 5,000 years.
 Singing bowls are made by annealing.
-Annealing is a process of shaping bronze by repeatedly heating and cooling the metal.
-The bronze is hammered, heated and quenched in water repeatedly.
-Bronze is hard and brittle.
-The annealing process manipulates the crystalline structure of the metal and allows it to be hammered into a refined shape.
+Annealing is a process of shaping bronze by repeatedly hammering, heating and cooling the metal – which manipulates the molecular structure and shapes the bowl.
+Bronze is hard and brittle object.
+The annealing process changes the crystalline structure of the metal and allows it to be hammered into a refined shape.
 The heating and quenching process is repeated many times until the desired shape is achieved.
 This process was developed in the near east around 3,000 BC and spread throughout Asia in ancient times.
 Antique singing bowls are among the finest existing examples of this ancient technique.
-Annealing is a special way of not only shaping the metal but also manipulating the molecular structure of the metal.
 The crystalline structure of the metal and variations in the structure and shape of the metal is one of the secrets to the special sound of singing bowls.

 Early examples of bronze bowls from Persia have features similar to Himalayan singing bowls.
 The ancient bowl making technique may have spread from the Near East, through Afghanistan, Pakistan and India to the Himalayas.
 Annealing was also perfected in Southeast Asia and the technique may have arrived in the Himalayas from the East.
 However, most East Asian bronze was cast rather than hammered.
 Bells from China and Japan were made by casting, but singing bowls from China and Japan were made by annealing.